AhmadAnonymous/Facebook-Graph-Search/README.md

   +To know the facebook user id of someone with a username there is so much ways the easiest is to use an online tool to know it for example http://findmyfbid.com/

-+ The fourth part of the search query is **/stories-by/** which is the graph search operator for posts I made +Other possible parameters are after the second example
++ The fourth part of the search query is **/stories-by/** which is the graph search operator for posts I made
+    + Other possible parameters are after the second example

 ### Second example query
 ##### https://www.facebook.com/search/100005052378257/stories-liked/2016/mar/16/date-3/stories/intersect